elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

 *	Use replication.
 *	Place a unique constraint on the base table of a feature class

 Generally, we will want to select "Do not move data to base."
+[Read more about these topics here](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/geodatabases/a-quick-tour-of-registering-and-unregistering-data-as-versioned.htm)

 ### Create a version
-See [creating a version](http://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/creating-versions-and-setting-permissions.htm) for more information.
 1. Open the Version Manager dialog box using one of the following methods:
     - In the Catalog tree, right-click a connection to the geodatabase, point to Administration, click Administer Geodatabase, then click the Versions tab (this prefills much of the information for you).
     - In ArcMap, click the Version Manager button on the Versioning toolbar.